TasinKazi/NotProdReady/README.md

 ### 1. IBM Bob as the development partner

 Kazi Tasin used **IBM Bob 2.0** throughout the project’s development.
 Bob contributed directly to the application rather than being used only for ideation or documentation.
+Kazi Tasin leveraged features like Agent mode, subagent, MCP, custom made skills (not-prod-ready).

 Bob assisted with: